 This report describes findings from an evaluation of the implementation and effects of the Targeted Intensive School Support program.
 This program was implemented in New York City Department of Education schools by the NYC Leadership Academy.

 The authors of this report examine indicators of the health of education and labor markets in the Appalachia Partnership Initiative region, with a focus on science, technology, engineering, and mathematics, and on the extraction industry.

 This report is the third assessment of the Appalachia Partnership Initiative's (API's) progress in meeting its goals and vision.
 The authors consider the API's strategic alignment, beneficiaries, effectiveness, community catalyst, and sustainability.

-This web-based tool aims to inform Chesapeake Bay Watershed policymakers, practitioners, and community leaders on historical and projected future climate trends.
-Analysis of seasonal and extreme precipitation data are displayed via interactive maps.
+This web-based tool aims to inform Chesapeake Bay Watershed policymakers, practitioners, and community leaders on Winter 2019-2020 climate, as well as projected future climate trends.
+An interactive tool shows percentage change in freeze-thaw days.

 We examine whether the substantial, combined public–private investments in Hill District, Pittsburgh, (a) increased that neighborhood's residential and commercial sales prices, (b) increased residential rental prices, and (c) reduced crime.

 The New York City Community Schools Initiative is based on a holistic strategy of education reform.
 Academics, health and wellness, youth development, and family engagement are integrated into each school.
 This approach had positive effects on most of the examined student outcomes.